actions/runner/README.md

 [![Actions Status](https://github.com/actions/runner/workflows/Runner%20CI/badge.svg)](https://github.com/actions/runner/actions)

-The runner is the application that runs a job from a GitHub Actions workflow.
-The runner can run on the [hosted machine pools](https://github.com/actions/virtual-environments) or run on [self-hosted environments](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/about-self-hosted-runners).
+The runner is the application that runs a job from a GitHub Actions workflow in the [hosted virtual environments](https://github.com/actions/virtual-environments).
+Alternatively, you can [self-host the runner](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/about-self-hosted-runners) in your own environment.

 ## Get Started